Search

 • PEM can be delayed, which means the impact of an activity, or number of activities, may not be seen at school, but at home, or not until the weekend

-• recovery from PEM can take a long time (a good sleep is not usually enough).
+• Recovery from PEM can take a long time (a good sleep is not usually enough).
 It can take days, weeks or even longer to recover from PEM

-• a student’s capacity will be better on days they are not experiencing PEM, and extremely limited on days that they are.
+• A student’s capacity will be better on days they are not experiencing PEM, and extremely limited on days that they are.

 You can check out our short video about PEM on our PEM webpage.